Premarket Notification 510(k)

 - for which a regulation requiring a PMA application has not been published by FDA.

-Devices meeting the above criteria are referred to as "grandfathered" devices and do not require a 510(k).
+Devices meeting the above criteria are "grandfathered" devices and do not require a 510(k).
 The device must have the same intended use as that marketed before May 28, 1976.
-If the device is labeled for a new intended use, then the device is considered a new device and a 510(k) must be submitted to FDA for marketing clearance.
+If the device is labeled for a different intended use, then the device is considered a new device and a 510(k) must be submitted to FDA for marketing clearance.

 Please note that you must be the owner of the device on the market before May 28, 1976, for the device to be grandfathered.
 If your device is similar to a grandfathered device and marketed after May 28, 1976, then your device does NOT meet the requirements of being grandfathered and you must submit a 510(k).
 In order for a firm to claim that it has a preamendments device, it must demonstrate that its device was labeled, promoted, and distributed in interstate commerce for a specific intended use and that intended use has not changed.
 See Preamendment Status for information on documentation requirements.